Support for the honey bees

 Become a bee sponsor!

-By sponsoring a beehive, you are securing the survival of the honey bee.
+By sponsoring a beehive, you help to ensure the survival of the honey bee.
+You enable the establishment of a new bee colony and safeguard its care in the first year.

 > Sponsorship of a bee colony, maintained using organic farming methods

-> Ten jars of organic honey with the Greenfinity Foundation logo and merchandising
+> Six 250 gram jars of organic honey with the Greenfinity Foundation logo and merchandising

 Through your involvement, you will not only make an important contribution to the preservation of our eco-system, but also add some sweetness to your everyday life, as the hard-working bees will deliver ten jars of honey to you per year.